ArvinZJC/ShSzStockHelper-Windows/README.md

 **English** | [简体中文](./README-zhCN.md)

-SH/SZ Stock Helper is a Windows app which can mainly search strike prices and volumes for the users.
+SH/SZ Stock Helper is a Windows app that can mainly search strike prices and volumes for users.
 Here SH represents Shanghai Stock Exchange, while SZ means Shenzhen Stock Exchange.
 The app is primarily designed for a specified part of Chinese users, and contents are displayed in simplified Chinese.
 Please note that the code is licensed under [the GPL-3.0 License](./LICENSE).

 ## ATTENTION